Marie-Burns22/pole-frontend/README.md

 * See README.md in https://github.com/Marie-Burns22/pole-backend

 ## Status
-* Both frontend and backend are fully functional and deployed.
-* Ready for owner to edit information and begin using.
+* This website is no longer live.

 ## Inspiration
 This project was inspired by Ms. Vegas who follows her dreams.

 ## Contact
 This project was created by Marie C. Burns.
-Please email me with any questions or great ideas: mariecburns@gmail.com
+Please email me with any questions or great ideas: mcburns2222@pm.me